AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

 ## Am I still charged for a pay-as-you-go instance after it is stopped either manually or due to an overdue payment?

-**Stopped due to an overdue payment**: When a payment becomes overdue in your account, your pay-as-you-go instance is automatically stopped and billing for this instance stops.
+**Stopped due to an overdue payment**: When a payment becomes overdue in your account, your pay-as-you-go instance is automatically stopped and billing for the instance stops.
 Instances do not always stay in the Stopped state after they are stopped due to overdue payments.
 For more information, see [Pay-as-you-go](/intl.en-US/Pricing/Billing methods/Pay-as-you-go.md).

 **Manually stopped**: You can stop a running pay-as-you-go instance by using the ECS console or by calling the StopInstance operation.
 When the instance is stopped, its status changes to **Stopped**.
 Billing for stopped pay-as-you-go instances is based on their network types.